Taye Taiwo: 2010–11 season

 Ahead of the 2010–11 season, Taiwo announced his intention to stay at Marseille, with a rumoured talks of a new contract negotiations began.
 However, he rejected a contract offer from the club, but stayed at Marseille for the 2010–11 season.
 In the Trophée des Champions match against Paris Saint-Germain, Taiwo captained and started the whole game throughout the 120 minutes following a 0–0 draw and was the first penalty taker to successfully convert in the penalty shootout, as Marseille won 5–4 in the shootout.
 He then scored two goals in two matches between 14 August 2010 and 21 August 2010 against Valenciennes and Lorient.
 A month later on 25 September 2010, Taiwo scored his fourth goal of the season, scoring a 35 meters strike, in a 2–1 win against Sochaux.
 However, Taiwo, once again, lost his first team place in the left–back position to Heinze.
 At times, he managed to regain his place when Heinze returned to playing in the centre–back position.
 Taiwo then set up two goals in two matches between 16 January 2011 and 19 January 2011, including one against Auxerre that send the club through to the Coupe de la Ligue final following a 2–0 win.
-It wasn't until on 17 April 2011 when he scored his fourth goal of the season, in a 2–1 win against Montpellier.
+On 17 April 2011, he scored his fourth goal of the season, in a 2–1 win against Montpellier.
 In a follow–up match against Montpellier in the Coupe de la Ligue final, Taiwo scored the only goal at the Stade de France to win the tournament and was named ICM Player of the Match.
 After the match, he grabbed a microphone and joined fans in singing an expletive-laden chant aimed at the club's rivals PSG, narrowly escaping a ban from the LFP.
 However, Taiwo received a one-match ban for his action, and apologised for his action.
 After serving a one match suspension, he returned to the starting line–up in the last game of the season against SM Caen and set up one of the goals, in a 2–2 draw, in what turned out to be his last appearance for Marseille.
 At the end of the 2010–11 season, Taiwo went on to make forty–one appearances and scoring five times in all competitions.
 For his performance, he was named Trophées UNFP du football's Team of the Year for the third time in his career.

 Throughout the 2010–11 season, the club continued to try to convince Taiwo to sign a new contract, as the player, himself, wanted to stay at Marseille.
 However, Taiwo announced his intention to leave Marseille at the end of the 2010–11 season, to seek new challenge elsewhere.